h-nyman/snippet-api/README.md

 }
 ```

-After this I tried to update the snippet (deleting the exclamationmarks):
+After this I tried to update the snippet (deleting the exclamation marks):

 ```
 % curl --request PUT \